mendix/docs/content/en/docs/appstore/use-content/modules/oidc.md

 {{% alert color="info" %}}

-* By default, the OIDC SSO module uses the **IdPs for API security only** configuration.
+By default, the OIDC SSO module uses the **IdPs for API security only** configuration.
 If it is not available, it will use the **IdPs for SSO and API security** configuration.
-* To maintain backward compatibility, if `sub` is available in the token, the module will use it to create or update System.User.

 {{% /alert %}}

 ## 8 Optional Features{#optional}